DivvyPayHQ/devops-se-homework/README.md

 # Planet Express

 You are contracted to refactor Professor Farnsworth's legacy client/server code, and you decide to spice weasel (BAM!) things up with K8s, gRPC, and GraphQL.
-The professor wants to run a gateway service at the
-Planet Express headquarters that can communicate with Planet Express ship via gRPC.
+The professor wants to run a gateway service at the Planet Express headquarters that can communicate with Planet Express ship via gRPC.
 Furthermore, he wants a nice React UI to show data about the ship, deliveries, crew members, etc that will communicate with the gateway service via GraphQL.

+In this architecture the ship is a backend service, the headquarters is a api gateway, and the frontend is a React SPA.

 ## Setup